-Patrick Kennedy retired on 31 December 2024 having served as a NED from July 2010 and Chairman from August 2018.
-The rationale for his continuation in role beyond nine years as a director was addressed via consultation with major shareholders and reported in the Group's Annual Reports from 2019 to 2023.
+Patrick Kennedy retired on 31 December 2024 having served as a NED from July 2010 and Governor from August 2018.
+The rationale for his continuation in role beyond nine years as a director was addressed via consultation with major shareholders and reported in the Group's Annual Reports from 2019-2023.

-The process to identify a successor to Patrick commenced in Q4 2022 and was supported by two external firms, Egon Zehnder and Spencer Stuart, each of whom are global search and leadership consulting firms who are used by the Group on occasion for Board or executive searches.
+The process to identify a successor to Patrick commenced in Q4 2022 and was supported by two external firms, Egon Zehnder and Spencer Stuart, each of whom are global search and leadership consulting firms who are used on occasion for Court or executive searches.
 Neither firm has any connection with the Company other than in a recruitment capacity.

-The process concluded on the identification of Akshaya Bhargava as the Board's preferred successor and, following receipt of regulatory approval, a market notification via Regulatory News Services (RNS) was issued on 30 September 2024.
-Having regard for Akshaya's evident intellect and commercial acumen, his personal attributes, and his service on the Board since 1 January 2024, the Board agreed that a three-month formal handover process was appropriate.
+The process concluded on the identification of Akshaya Bhargava as the Court's preferred successor and, following receipt of regulatory approval, a market notification via Regulatory News Services (RNS) was issued on 30 September 2024.
+Having regard for Akshaya's evident intellect and commercial acumen, his personal attributes, and his service on the Court since 1 January 2024, the Court agreed that a threemonth formal handover process was appropriate.

-During the period from the Board's selection of Akshaya as the preferred successor through to Patrick's retirement on 31 December 2024, Akshaya undertook an extensive handover and preparatory programme, building on his initial induction programme and focusing specifically on the role of the Chairman.
+During the period from the Court's selection of Akshaya as the preferred successor through to Patrick's retirement on 31 December 2024, Akshaya undertook an extensive handover and preparatory programme, building on his initial induction programme and focusing specifically on the role of the Governor.
 This included but was not limited to:

-- attending meetings with Patrick and major shareholders, the Regulators, and other key external stakeholders; - attending pre-Board meeting preparatory sessions with Patrick and each of the Group CEO, Group CFO, Group Secretary and other executives; - one-to-one meetings with the Group CEO, Group CFO, and other members of the Group Executive Committee and their leadership teams and conducting deep dives into divisional strategies and performance outcomes relative to plan: - gaining a deeper understanding of the Board's governance policies and practices, with the support of the Group Secretary and Patrick; - assessing the Board's succession plans and attending meetings with Patrick, the Group Secretary and the external search firms facilitating active Director searches in that regard; - attending and contributing to meetings of the N&G; and - numerous one-to-one meetings with individual Directors, including those in relation to the 2024 annual effectiveness review of individual Directors' performance.
+- attending meetings with Patrick, the Regulators, and other key external stakeholders; - attending pre-Court meeting preparatory sessions with Patrick and each of the Group CEO, Group CFO, Group Secretary and other executives; - one-to-one meetings with the Group CEO, Group CFO, and other members of the Group Executive Committee and their leadership teams and conducting deep dives into divisional strategies and performance outcomes relative to plan; - gaining a deeper understanding of the Court's governance policies and practices, with the support of the Group Secretary and Patrick; - assessing the Court's succession plans and attending meetings with Patrick, the Group Secretary and the external search firms facilitating active Director searches in that regard; - attending and contributing to meetings of the N&G; and - numerous one-to-one meetings with individual Directors, including those in relation to the 2024 annual effectiveness review of individual Directors' performance.

-Board evaluation
+Court evaluation

-The Board seeks to continually enhance its operations and each year, conducts a formal effectiveness evaluation of the Board.
-As reported in the Chairman's introduction, the Board commenced an externally facilitated review in 2024.
+The Court seeks to continually enhance its operations and, each year, conducts a formal effectiveness evaluation of the Court, As reported in the Governor's introduction, the Court commenced an externally facilitated review in 2024.